 World history became the focus of his research and teaching after the war.
 He taught for forty years, and condensed that knowledge at the end of his academic career in A Concise History of the Modern World.

-In his eighties William Woodruff retired from academia, sat at his desk, and wrote two volumes of autobiography.
+In his eighties William Woodruff retired from academia, sat at his desk, and wrote his two volumes of autobiography.
 He was surprised when they became best sellers.